raunakk07/Injury-Detection/README.md

 <img src="injury-assets/fig11_review3_app_fixed.png" alt="Screenshot of REVIEW3.py with dark theme correctly rendering and real model output visible" width="850">

-### What was fixed

-Two issues were found and corrected in this version:

-1. **Placeholder formula → real model.** Both apps previously computed "Likelihood of Injury" with a hand-written formula (`BMI * 2 + height * 0.1 − weight * 0.05`) that had nothing to do with the NuSVC model trained in `Injury_Prediction.ipynb`. `train_model.py` now reproduces the notebook's exact feature engineering (BMI bucketing, age bucketing, one-hot encoding) and serializes the trained NuSVC model to `injury_model.joblib`; `injury_model.py` loads it and both apps call it directly.
-The apps also now collect all six features the model actually needs (age, weight, height, previous injuries, training intensity, recovery time) instead of only height/weight/recovery period.
-"Recommended Rest Days" remains a simple heuristic scaled by the model's predicted risk — the dataset has no rest-days target, so this is clearly labeled as a heuristic, not a model output, in the app itself.

-2. **Invisible result text in `REVIEW3.py`.** The original custom CSS set result text to white against a `body { background: black }` rule that didn't apply to Streamlit's real content container, making the output invisible (white-on-white) even though it was rendering correctly.
-The CSS now targets Streamlit's actual containers (`[data-testid="stAppViewContainer"]`, `[data-testid="stSidebar"]`, `[data-testid="stHeader"]`), so the dark theme renders as intended.

 ### Running the app